Elinor Florence, Author

 Vi was the longest serving Canadian woman pilot with the ATA, achieving the highest rank, and flying more hours than any other woman pilot.
 Here she is with two of her fellow female pilots, Virginia Farr on the left, and American Jane Graham Plant on the right.

-Following service with the Air Transport Auxiliary, Vi returned to Canada and looked for a flying job.
+Following her service with the Air Transport Auxiliary, Vi returned to Canada and looked for a flying job.
 Instructing continued to be the main flying position open to women, but there was lots of competition for those jobs.

 Initially she worked at Leavens Brothers, flying again from Barker Field, and it was there that Vi Milstead met Arnold Warren, who was to become her husband.